TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 You may be wondering why I have two separate value columns, one for values represented as strings, and one for values represented as numbers.
 Isn't DynamoDB a schemaless database?
 Can't I have a common value DynamoDB attribute which is a string in some items and a number in others?

-DynamoDB is schemaless apart from the Partition Key and Sort Key of a table or index.
+DynamoDB is schemaless apart from the partition key and sort key of a table or index.
 Those must have a consistent type defined when the table or index is created.
 Value isn't a key in this table but it will be in the indexes I'm about to create.

 As in the relational design, we're going to need an index so we can retrieve issues in custom field order.
 We need separate indexes for string and number values.
 DynamoDB indexes are inherently partial.
-Items are only indexed if they have the attributes used as index keys defined.
+Items are only indexed if they have the index key attributes defined.

 | Attribute Definition Id (PK) | String Value (SK) | Issue Id |
 |-|-|-|